Overview

 -

 Wearing a mask in public can help prevent the spread of COVID-19 and other respiratory viruses.
-Wearing a mask can help reduce your risk of infection and help protect people from being exposed to your germs.
+Wearing a mask can help reduce your risk of infection and help protect people from being exposed to your germs, especially those at high risk of severe outcomes.

 - Individuals who are at higher risk for severe outcomes from respiratory virus infections (for example, people who are immunocompromised) may want to wear a mask while indoors with others.

-Learn more about the Guidance for masks for the general public
+Learn more about the Guidance for masks for the general public.

 -